sajidmohammed88/robinhood-csharp/README.md

 </p>

 # Introduction
-C# library to make trades with Unofficial Robinhood API.
+.NetCore package to make trades with Unofficial Robinhood API.
 <br>
 See @Sanko's [Unofficial Documentation](https://github.com/sanko/Robinhood) for more information.